SENG330/course/assn3-bdd.md

 # Scenario E: User wants to access lightbulb
-1. GIVEN a non-functional light bulb
+1. GIVEN a  light bulb that is off
       WHEN I click "Toggle" on the client control
-        THEN I should see the data that the Light Bulb is turned "Off".
+        THEN I should see the data that the Light Bulb is turned "On".

-2. GIVEN a functional light bulb
+2. GIVEN a  light bulb that is On
       WHEN I click "Toggle" on the client control
-        THEN I should see that the light bulb is turned "On".
+        THEN I should see that the light bulb is turned "Off".

 3. GIVEN a functional light bulb
       WHEN there is no one in the room (Camera notifies hub)